merely-useful/py-rse/index.md

 ## Automating Entire Analyses {#automate-pipeline}

-To finish our example,
-we will automatically generate a collated list of word frequencies.
+To finish our discussion of Make, let's automatically generate a collated list of word frequencies.
 The target is a file called `results/collated.csv` that depends on the results generated by `countwords.py`.
 To create it,